skooter500/OOP-2017-2018/README.md

 Open the file Matrix.java in Notepad++

-This class has two methods signatures for addition that allows us to perform the following operations:
+This class has two methods signatures for matrix addition that allows us to perform the following operations:

 - A+= B - This is the *non-static* method add that takes one parameter
 - A = B + C - This is the *static* method that takes two parameters.